Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC

 \emph{\textbf{HAWC Data.---}} The HAWC Observatory, situated at 4,100 m altitude in Parque Nacional Pico de Orizaba, Mexico, detects cosmic and gamma rays with energies between hundreds of GeV and hundreds of TeV by capturing secondary particles produced in atmospheric air showers initiated by astrophysical primaries~\cite{2017ApJ...843...39A}.
 Its array of 300 water-Cherenkov detectors operates nearly continuously~\citep{ABEYSEKARA2023168253}.
 The vast majority of showers detected originate from hadronic cosmic rays, creating an isotropic and steady background.
 Using shower topology cuts~\cite{Albert_2024per}, we preserve gamma-ray signals while filtering out broader, clumpier hadronic showers.
 In 2023, the event-reconstruction algorithms were greatly improved (``Pass 5'' version), extending the maximum zenith angle to $\sim$56$^{\circ}$, allowing better sensitivity at the edges of HAWC's field of view~\cite{Albert_2024per}.
-Thanks to these enhancements, HAWC is the only detector capable of observing gamma rays from the GC with energies above 40 TeV~\cite{Albert_2024}, allowing us to probe uncharted DM particle masses.
+Thanks to these enhancements, HAWC has unique sensitivity to the GC at energies above 40 TeV~\cite{Albert_2024}, allowing us to probe uncharted DM particle masses.
 Here we use 2,865 days of data and improved reconstruction algorithms to directly target the region surrounding the GC ($\pm 9^{\circ}$).

 \emph{\textbf{Methods.---}} For a given DM source and a stable SM particle, the flux of SM particles from DM annihilation into gamma rays ($\gamma$) is described as follows:

 where $\langle \sigma v \rangle$ represents the velocity-weighted annihilation cross section of DM to SM particles and $M_\chi$ is the DM particle mass.
 The term $\frac{dN_{\gamma}}{dE_\gamma}$ denotes the number of photons produced per annihilation.
 The integral is performed over the solid angle, $d\Omega$, and the line of sight (l.o.s.).
 The term $\rho_{\chi}$ represents the DM density at a given location, $(r, \theta’)$, in the sky.